mutx/YouTube-Related/README.md

 # YouTube Related Videos Enabler

-An extension for Chromium based browsers (Brave, Edge, Chrome, Opera, Vilvadi, ...) that automatically enables the "Related" reccomended  in the Reccomended Videos section.
+An extension for Chromium based browsers (Brave, Edge, Chrome, Opera, Vilvadi, ...) that automatically enables/clicks the "Related" button in the Reccomended Videos when watching a YouTube video.

 ## Table of Contents